 Priorities may have changed in the postpartum period, and that is okay.
 It’s no myth that parents are tired, and any flexible time may be spent on sleep or otherwise taking care of themselves (however that looks for them).

-Have you heard the phrase, “touched out?”
-It is real for many.
+Have you heard the phrase, “touched out?” – It is real for many.
 After being held, suckled, squeezed, pinched, scratched, and snuggled so much, it’s no wonder a mother may want some space.
-Finding ways to show love may need to be focused on well-being and happiness until the needs of the baby and the mom become less intense.
+Finding ways to show love and be intimate may need to be focused on well-being and happiness until the needs of the baby and the mom become less intense.
 As for sex, here are some thoughts that may be helpful.

 Are you feeling like your partner hasn’t really looked at you since the baby was born?
 It is not uncommon for the connection you have with your partner to feel different in the weeks and months after baby.
 That can feel strange.
 A good start is just asking about how the person is feeling, and taking the time to really listen to each other and thoughtfully express your feelings.